 Designated Safeguarding Lead

-Cressey College’s senior Children’s Safeguarding Lead is Adrienne Cherrywood; and Amy Pollard is the deputy Safeguarding Lead.
+Cressey College’s senior Children’s Safeguarding Lead is Adrienne Cherrywood; and Vicki Oram is the deputy Safeguarding Lead.

 Cressey College has a full Complaints Policy and procedures for students, parents, staff, professionals and all others involved.
 This is available on request, as is the number of complaints in any given year.